Amazon Alexa voice recordings sent into Polish homes | The China Post

 Previous revelations have shown how the voice assistants can be triggered unintentionally to record conversations.

-Last week, Britain’s Guardian reported that contractors working on Apple’s virtual assistant, Siri, had heard more than just users’ instructions, including people making drug deals and having sex.
+Last week, Britain’s Guardian reported that contractors working on Apple’s virtual assistant, Siri, had heard more than just users’ instructions, having listened in to events including people making drug deals and having sex.

 Welt’s article, meanwhile, revealed how the voice commands given by Alexa’s German users are not only heard by Amazon employers but also by agency workers in Poland.